Shixiaoya/T2T_Assembly/README.md

 ```
 ./minimap2 -ax map-hifi scaffold.fa pacbio-ccs.fq.gz > aln.sam
 ```
-###  Step5 After comparison, the .sam file is obtained, and subsequent analysis needs to convert .sam to .bam
+###  Step5 After comparison, the SAM file is obtained, and subsequent analysis needs to convert SAM to BAM
 Install and using:
-Convert .sam to .bam
+Convert SAM to BAM
-Sort sorts the .bam files
+Sort sorts the BAM files
-The sorted sequence is indexed and output as a .bai file
+The sorted sequence is indexed and output as a `.bai` file
 ```
 conda install samtools
 samtools view -@10 -b aln.sam > aln.bam